 So it's time we move past those harmful gender stereotypes — because men can love fast and say it even faster.
 Plus, these gender stereotypes tend to hurt everyone, no matter how your identify, so we should clearly leave them behind for good.

 Can You Train Yourself To Fall In Love?

+How long does it take to fall in love?
+It might take less longer if you put the effort in.
 If you really, really want to fall in love, there is some proof that you can basically train yourself to do it — like Arthur Aron’s 36 Questions experiment.
 In the experiment, two people asked each other increasingly personal questions over a 45 minute period — and finished with staring into each other's eyes.
 Did it work?
 Well, six months after the experiment, one of the pairs got married, so it seemed like something definitely happened.
-They key is sharing personal information in an environment where you feel trust and support.
+The key is sharing personal information in an environment where you feel trust and support.

 “Reciprocal escalating self-disclosure is kind of a long, fancy term that social scientists use.
 Once we’ve each reveals some vulnerabilities to one another, if it all went well, you feel comfortable and you can reveal even more vulnerability.”
 Dr. Margaret Clark, Yale University Professor, tells Bustle.
 "Feeling understood, feeling validated is something that people like."
 And they like it so much, it might even lead to love.

 So there are a lot of different factors that influence how quickly someone falls in love.
 And that should tell you something very important: it all comes down to you.
 Falling in love, rather than falling in lust, is a process.
+If it comes naturally for you, that's great.
 If it takes you a little more time, that's totally OK — it'll be worth it.